rmbolger/Posh-IBWAPI/docs/index.md

 - Optionally return all fields for an object without needing to specify each one individually *(Requires WAPI version 1.7.5+)*
 - Use `Get-IBSchema` for Get-Help style querying of the WAPI object model *(Requires WAPI version 1.7.5+)*. [(Guide)](Guides/Using-Get-IBSchema.md)
 - Error details in the body of HTTP 400 responses are exposed instead of being swallowed by Invoke-RestMethod.
-- Pipeline support so you can do things like pass the results from `Get-IBObject` directly to `Remove-IBObject`.
 - Optionally batch pipelined requests to increase performance.
 - Optionally ignore certificate validation errors.
-- Save connection profiles so you don't have to pass multiple common parameters with every call.
-- Multiple connection profiles supported for multi-grid environments or if you need to save different credentials for different purposes.
+- Save connection profiles to use automatically with functions instead of supplying them to each call.
+Multiple profiles supported for multi-grid environments or differing credentials on the same grid.
 - [SecretManagement](https://devblogs.microsoft.com/powershell/secretmanagement-and-secretstore-are-generally-available/) support for connection profiles. [(Guide)](Guides/Using-SecretManagement.md)
 - Cloud friendly stateless mode supported via environment variables. [(Guide)](Guides/Stateless-Mode.md)
 - Cross-platform [PowerShell](https://github.com/PowerShell/PowerShell) support